1.2 General Overview

 - Create a vendor profile;

 - Obtain bid results online.

-Access to eMM can be obtained through the “Login and Register” for eMM link on the State’s Procurement Website: http://procurement.maryland.gov or directly through the following link:
+Access to eMMA can be obtained through the “Login and Register” for eMMA link on the State’s Procurement Website: https://procurement.maryland.gov.

 Note: For some Maryland Department of Transportation (MDOT) construction and maintenance solicitations, vendors are required to register and utilize Bid Express to submit a bid. https://www.bidx.com/maryland/main

-The State Procurement website includes links to information including BPW Advisories, Statewide Contracts available from Control Agencies – DBM, DGS and DOIT, and other valuable information to assist you in procuring goods and services for the State.
+The State Procurement website includes links to information including BPW Advisories, Statewide Contracts, Green Purchasing, Competitive Procurement Checklists, Timelines and Templates, Best Practices, and other valuable information to assist you in procuring goods and services for the State.

 Additionally, access to the State Finance and Procurement (SFP) Article and the Code of Maryland Regulations (COMAR) is available through links on this site.

 1.4 Fundamentals for All Vendors, including Small, Minority-owned, Women-owned, & Veteran-owned Businesses